Frost Summer Experience

 Popular Music Experience: Music Production

 Join us for an exciting Music Production Summer Camp designed for aspiring music producers!
 This hands-on program offers a unique chance to explore music creation from scratch.
 Participants will attend workshops led by an industry professional covering topics like music beat-making, sequencing, editing, mixing, and mastering.
 They’ll gain practical experience with professional software and equipment.
 Campers will collaborate, enhancing their teamwork and creativity.
 The camp also includes live performance opportunities, allowing participants to showcase their work in a final concert.
-Attendees will benefit from Q&A sessions with guest speakers from the music industry, providing insights into careers and trends.
-Open to high school students, the camp will take place at the Frost School of Music at the University of Miami from July 7th to 11th.
+Attendees will benefit from Q&A sessions with music industry guest speakers, who will provide insights into careers and trends.
+Open to high school students, the camp will take place at the Frost School of Music at the University of Miami from July 6th to 10th.
 Spaces are limited, so register to secure your spot.
 Don’t miss this chance for an unforgettable summer of music!

 Camilo Salas